 David L. Jakeman received his BSc and PhD degrees at the University of Sheffield in the United Kingdom studying bioorganic chemistry with G. Michael Blackburn and Michael P. Williamson.
 He then moved to Washington State University in the USA and worked on enzyme mechanisms with Dr. Jeremy N. S. Evans.
 Subsequently he moved to the University of British Columbia where he developed an appreciation for carbohydrate enzymology with Dr. Stephen G. Withers, prior to arriving at Dalhousie in August 2001.

 Biological chemistry, organic chemistry, medicinal chemistry, synthesis, chemical biology, enzyme catalysis, carbohydrates, natural products, protein engineering

 - BSc, University of Sheffield, UK

 - PDF, Washington State University

 - PDF, University of British Columbia

 Dr. Jakeman is currently reviewing applications from new graduate students.
-If you are interested in the MSc or PhD (Chemistry) programs, please contact Giselle Andrews (email@example.com), the Chemistry graduate studies secretary.
-If you are interested in the MSc (Pharmaceutical Sciences) program, please contact Tracy Jollymore (firstname.lastname@example.org), the Pharmacy graduate studies secretary.
+If you are interested in the MSc or PhD (Chemistry) programs, please contact Lea Gawne (firstname.lastname@example.org), the Chemistry graduate studies secretary.
+If you are interested in the MSc (Pharmaceutical Sciences) program, please contact Kaylon Fraser (Pharmadm@dal.ca), the Pharmacy graduate studies secretary.